the-raspberry-pi-guy/UniVision/README.md

 IMAGE OF WEB INTERFACE

 When the web interface is started, the camera feed begins to stream information.
-This binary data is sent to the Microsoft Azure Face API, which can be pre-trained with a set of images for the students in a class.
+This binary data is sent to the Microsoft Azure Face API, which we have pre-trained with a set of images for the students in a class.
 Due to the advanced nature of the Face API, only a small sample of user-uploaded images are required to train the database and identify people.

 ![alt text](https://github.com/the-raspberry-pi-guy/UniVision/blob/master/images/demo1.gif?raw=true)